Program in Media Arts and Sciences

 Can be repeated for credit.

 For Media Arts and Sciences doctoral students participating in curriculum-related off-campus professional internship experiences.
 Before enrolling, students must have an employment offer from a company or organization and approval from their advisor.
 Subject to departmental approval.
-Upon completion of the activity the student must submit a write-up of the experience, approved by the MIT supervisor.
+Upon completion of the activity the student must submit a write-up of the experience, approved by the MIT advisor.
 Consult the MAS Office for details on procedures and restrictions.

 MAS Staff